bchareyre/yade-mpi/doc/sphinx/user.rst

 		VTKRecorder(iterPeriod=100,recorders=['spheres','facets','colors'],fileName='/tmp/p1-')
 	]

 * :yref:`iterPeriod<PeriodicEngine.iterPeriod>` determines how often to save simulation data (besides :yref:`iterPeriod<PeriodicEngine.iterPeriod>`, you can also use :yref:`virtPeriod<PeriodicEngine.virtPeriod>` or :yref:`realPeriod<PeriodicEngine.realPeriod>`).
-It the period is too high (and data are saved only few times), the video will have few frames.
+If the period is too high (and data are saved only few times), the video will have few frames.
 * :yref:`fileName<VTKRecorder.fileName>` is the prefix for files being saved.
 In this case, output files will be named ``/tmp/p1-spheres.0.vtu`` and ``/tmp/p1-facets.0.vtu``, where the number is the number of iteration; many files are created, putting them in a separate directory is advisable.
 * :yref:`recorders<VTKRecorder.recorders>` determines what data to save (see the :yref:`documentation<VTKRecorder.recorders>`)